SwarupBirare/Java-Student-Management-System/README.md

 # Java-Student-Management-System

 ## Description
 The **Java-Student-Management-System** is a console-based application designed to efficiently manage student records.
 It allows users to perform essential operations such as adding, removing, searching, and displaying student data.
-This project demonstrates core Java programming concepts, including OOP like encapsulation, modular design, and the use of Java Collections.
+This project demonstrates core Java programming concepts, including encapsulation (OOP), modular design, and the use of Java Collections.

 ## Features
 - **Add Student Records:** Add new student data with unique IDs, names, and marks.